xiyasong/eQTL_manuscript/README.md

-# eQTL_manuscript
+# eQTL Manuscript

-The code and analysis for the eQTL project
+This repository contains the code and analysis for the eQTL project, with a focus on downstream analyses.
+For the eQTL analysis itself, please refer to the **[Degree_project repository](https://github.com/yourusername/Degree_project)**.

-### The eQTL analysis part is in Degree_project repository
-### Other downstream analysis part is in This repository

-## main analysis performed on the JP cohort:
-''
+## Project Overview

+This repository includes additional downstream analyses conducted on different cohorts as part of the eQTL manuscript project.

+### Cohorts and Analyses

+- **JP Cohort**: Main downstream analysis for the JP cohort can be found in `survival_analysis_all_2024.R`.
+- **TCGA Cohort**: Main downstream analysis for the TCGA cohort can be found in `survival_analysis_all_TCGA_2024.R`.